JonKing93/DASH/doc_source/sphinx/resources/Tutorial/stateVector/concepts.rst

 State Vector Variables
 ----------------------
 The ``stateVector`` class uses data from ``gridfile`` data catalogues to build state vector ensembles.
-In this workshop, we will often refer to state vector variables.
+In this tutorial, we will often refer to state vector variables.
 In the context of DASH, we define a **state vector variable** as some subset of data from a gridfile.
 Multiple variables can be derived from the same gridfile, and each individual variable forms a contiguous block of the state vector.

 Returning to our earlier figure: